 Martine is 62 years old and has been hard of hearing since birth.
 As a child she learned sign language and written language during her early school years.
 She is currently a student again, taking online college courses.

 The university she attends provides sign language interpreters and CART writers who provide written verbatim text interpreting of spoken language for her courses.
 However, Martine has encountered barriers when video and other media content are not captioned.
 The university became aware of the need and requirement to provide captioned media and transcripts for audio content and is now working with a captioning provider to caption all content posted on university websites and course content in learning management systems.
-The university found it helpful to follow the WCAG guidelines regarding multimedia content and now requires all departments to include the production of captions as part of their video production workflow.
+The university found it helpful to provide captions for multimedia content and now requires all departments to include the production of captions as part of their video production workflow.
 In addition to providing access to the content for students who are deaf or hard of hearing, the university has found that the use of captions and transcripts facilitates easier production of subtitles in a number of languages and improves the indexing of their online content which provides improved search engine optimization and improved discoverability of the university’s online content.

 For more information on implementing techniques that remove barriers for Martine, see the following resources: